mhassaan/linkdot_api/README.md

-# README
+# API Documentation

-This README would normally document whatever steps are necessary to get the application up and running.
+This documentation intends to give an overview of the Apis endpoints and the appropriate way to consume them using any client.

-Things you may want to cover:
+We target to develop Api's for the following features in our project.
+Of course, we will be adding more as we move along with the scope of the project.

 * Ruby version